Metatime-Technology-Inc/genesis-contracts/README.md

 #### Management Functions

-- **setValidator**: Allows the contract owner to set a Metaminer by address.
-This function also initializes the Metaminer's details.
-- **refreshValidator**: Allows the contract owner to refresh the subscription of a Metaminer.
 - **setPercentages**: Allows the contract owner to set the percentage share for a Metaminer's shareholders.

 #### Block Finalization and Income Sharing